Just Get Started

 Remember, pain is always the signal.

-If you’re in physical pain or mind-body pain, you’re being asked to undergo a healing process to resolve the pain.
+You’re being asked to undergo a healing process to resolve it.
 It’s up to us to recognize it and act on it.

 Set your intentions, identify anything (or anyone) holding you back, work with a coach to guide you in the process, and just get started.